Coherence vs. Other Software

 Coherence manages the full lifecycle of infrastructure, requiring no pre-existing resources such as a kubernetes cluster or a self-managed infrastructure API.
 All you have to do is give our service account access to the necessary IAM roles in your AWS account or GCP project, and we will take it from there.

-- Coherence is unique in offering integrated Cloud IDEs alongside staging and production environments
+- Seamlessly integrated Cloud IDEs alongside staging and production environments, providing reproducible & ephemeral dev environments for your team

-- Coherence offers to run production in a distinct AWS Account or GCP Project without treating it as a separate application
+- Manage production in a distinct AWS Account or GCP Project without treating it as a separate application

-- Coherence auto-generates best-practice compliant CI/CD pipelines that run in your own cloud account, covering more than just Build/Test/Deploy steps
+- CI/CD pipelines that run in your own cloud account, covering more than just Build/Deploy steps - for example running tests (unit & integration) or linting/formatting

-- Coherence offers integration into 3rd party CI/CD platforms such as GitHub Actions
+- Seamless no-code integration into 3rd party CI/CD platforms such as GitHub Actions

-- Coherence can run full-stack integration tests on production-equivalent environments automatically without any new dependencies and with 3 lines of configuration, in both dev and staging/review/preview environments
+- Full-stack integration tests on production-equivalent environments automatically without any new dependencies and with 3 lines of configuration, in both dev and staging/review/preview environments

 Coherence integrates a VSCode based cloud IDE into our platform.
 We also plan to offer JetBrains IDEs in the browser later this year.
 Similar to other Cloud IDE tools, you can supply configuration in your repo or Coherence user profile for things like VSCode config, .bash*, or vim/emacs configurations.